Retro Game Challenge: Sequels

 GameCenter CX: Arino no Chōsenjō 2 is the sequel to Retro Game Challenge and was released on February 26, 2009, in Japan.
 Like the original, it largely consists of NES-styled games reminiscent of actual games released in the late 1980s through mid-1990s.
 This game also features games styled after Super NES, Game Boy, Game Boy Color, and Famicom Disk System games, as well as variants on games included in Retro Game Challenge and a "game trainer" modeled after a Game & Watch.
 All together, this title has 15 games in one.
 The game received an English fan translation in 2014.
 A third game in the series, GameCenter CX: 3-Chōme no Arino, was released exclusively in Japan for the Nintendo 3DS on March 20, 2014, with the series switching developers to G.rev.

 Reception

-The magazine Game Informer put it on their list of the best games of 2009.
+Game Informer senior editor Phil Kollar gave the game an honorable mention on his personal top 10 list for 2009, noting that "a few editors managed to cram Retro Game Challenge onto their top 10s."